giorgioberardini1/kd-tree-and-pca/README.md

 A Kd-tree is a k-dimensional binary search tree.
-Given a dataset D, that is a set of a k-dimensional points, build a kd-tree means to index a dataset allowing to answer fast to the following question:
+Given a dataset D, that is a set of a k-dimensional points, a build tree can index these points allowing fast answer to the following question: